mhdtbc/webuzo-acme/README.md

 # 🔐 Webuzo Let's Encrypt Wildcard Certificate Automation

+My hoster is nice, but thanks to their recent migration from cpanel to webuzo, my whole acme certificate automation routine was broken.
+So i had to dive into webuzo API and fail multiple times before reaching a working state :
 This script automates the issuance and installation of a **Let's Encrypt wildcard certificate** on a **Webuzo-powered server** using [`acme.sh`](https://github.com/acmesh-official/acme.sh) and Webuzo’s DNS API.

 ## 📦 Features